AlasteirHo/Adaptive-Fusion-For-Stock-Portfolio-Optimization/README.md

 ## License

-This project is part of a Final Year Project at the University of Greenwich.
+This project is part the Final Year Project module at the University of Greenwich.